1991–92 United States network television schedule (daytime): Monday–Friday

 ABC note: ABC rescinded the noon time slot to affiliates on August 17.
 Many ABC affiliates preempted network programming to air local news in the noon time slot.
 Loving was now available to affiliates at noon/11:00 CT or 12:30/11:30 CT.

 Saturday

+NBC note: This marked the final season of NBC airing children's animated programming on Saturday mornings due to the network's decision to forego cartoons the next season in favor of the Saturday edition of The Today Show and the live action teen sitcom-focused banner TNBC, which lasted for a decade on the network.